nilesh1434/15-Puzzle/README.md

 Algorithm:

 The A* search algorithm ensures the AI finds the most efficient solution.
-The heuristics guide the search process to reduce unnecessary computations.
+The heuristics guide the search process to reduce unnecessary computations. <br><br>

 Thank you for exploring the 15 Puzzle Game project! 🎉

 Happy Coding!!!